marafathussain/ML_book_easy/chapters/chapter1.md

 - Storage: Magnetic tape, painfully slow
 - Cost: Hundreds of thousands to millions of dollars

-Many AI problems simply couldn't run on available hardware.
+Many AI problems simply could not run on available hardware.
 What seemed like algorithmic limitations were often just insufficient computing power.

 **2. Lack of data:**